kuriwaki/project-org/project-organization.md

 ``E-mail is not a task management system''.
 There are plenty of Apps now that allow you to tag individuals with tasks, making individual responsibilities clear.
 Just to name a few: Asana, Slack, Dropbox Paper, Basecamp, Google Docs, ...

 A version control system, typically on Github, is a great way to keep track of your files without being overloaded with versions and versions of confusingly named files.
-This may be an advanced topic for an introduction to data analysis, but tutorials like https://try.github.io/ is a good start, and learning as you go is a valuable skillset.
+This may be an advanced topic for an introduction to data analysis, but tutorials like https://try.github.io/ is a good start, and learning as you go is a valuable skill-set.